Persecution of Christians: New Testament

-Early Christianity began as a sect among Second Temple Jews.
-Inter-communal dissension began almost immediately.

-According to the New Testament account, Saul of Tarsus prior to his conversion to Christianity persecuted early Judeo-Christians.

-According to the Acts of the Apostles, a year after the Roman crucifixion of Jesus, Stephen was stoned for what the Jews saw as transgressions of the Jewish law.
-And Saul (also known as Paul) acquiesced, looking on and witnessing Stephen's death.
-Later, Paul begins a listing of his own sufferings after conversion in 2 Corinthians 11:24 "Five times I received from the Jews the forty lashes minus one.
-Three times I was beaten with rods, once I was stoned ..."
+Early Christianity originated as a sect of Second Temple Judaism, and inter-communal dissension arose almost immediately.
+According to his own letters, before his conversion to Christianity, Saul of Tarsus (Paul the Apostle) persecuted the Christ-following assemblies, probably referring to Jewish followers of Jesus.
+However, the letters do not explain what this activity entailed.
+The Acts of the Apostles later expands on Paul's remarks, portraying him as involved in the repression of believers in Jerusalem.
+According to that account, about a year after the Roman crucifixion of Jesus, Stephen was stoned by a mob for what some Jews regarded as transgressions of Jewish law.
+Paul acquiesced, looking on and witnessing Stephen's death.

+In 2 Corinthians 11, Paul lists his own sufferings after his conversion.
+He states that he was subjected to repeated floggings by Jewish authorities (up to the traditional maximum of thirty-nine lashes), beaten with rods by Roman magistrates, stoned (possibly by a mob), and exposed to dangers such as shipwreck, robbery, and threats from multiple groups.
+He mentions dangers "from my own people, from pagans," and even from rival members within the Christ movement ("false brothers").
+As a Jewish apostle preaching to gentiles, Paul demanded that non-Jews abandon their traditional gods and worship only the God of Israel.
+This message could provoke hostility from pagan populations, Roman officials concerned with public order, and Jewish diaspora communities, since Jews generally allowed non-Jewish sympathizers ("God-fearers") to honor the God of Israel and attend synagogues without renouncing their own gods.

-Early Judeo-Christian
+Early Christianity

 In 41 AD, Herod Agrippa, who already possessed the territory of Herod Antipas and Philip (his former colleagues in the Herodian Tetrarchy), obtained the title of King of the Jews, and in a sense, re-formed the Kingdom of Judea of Herod the Great.
 Herod Agrippa was reportedly responsible for the persecution in which James the Great lost his life, Saint Peter narrowly escaped and the rest of the apostles took flight.
 After Agrippa's death in 44, the Roman procuratorship began (before 41 they were Prefects in Iudaea Province) and those leaders maintained a neutral peace, until the procurator Porcius Festus died in 62 and the high priest Ananus ben Ananus took advantage of the power vacuum to execute James the Just, then leader of Jerusalem's Christians.

 According to the New Testament, Paul was imprisoned on several occasions by the Roman authorities, stoned by Jews and left for dead on one occasion, and was eventually taken to Rome as a prisoner.
 Peter and other early Christians were also imprisoned and prosecuted.
 The First Jewish Rebellion led to the destruction of Jerusalem in 70 AD, the end of Second Temple Judaism (and the subsequent slow rise of Rabbinic Judaism).